leapmotion/ProjectNorthStar/Mechanical/README.md

 # Project North Star : Hardware

 This folder contains the mechanical assets necessary to build a Project North Star AR Headset.
 Mechanical Release 3 bundles together all the lessons we learned into a new set of 3D files and drawings.
-It’s principle objective is to be more inviting, less hacked together, and more reliable.
+Its principle objective is to be more inviting, less hacked together, and more reliable.
 The design includes more adjustments and mechanisms for a larger variety of heads and facial geometries.
 Overall, the assembly is lighter, more balanced, and stiffer.

 ![Example Headset](/Mechanical/imgs/hero-north-star-release.jpg)